CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/brand-elements/logo.md

 </div>

 ### For departments
-If you’re a department that needs a logo, ODDT provides two templates for you below.
+If you’re a department that needs a logo, email <a href="mailto:oddt@phila.gov ">oddt@phila.gov</a>.
 They follow the same design as the City of Philadelphia logo, with the name of the department as the main focus.
-“City of Philadelphia” can go under the department name if you’d like.
-You may use either version.

-Use the template provided for your department's social media channel avatar.
-The avatars are recognizable and readable when presented in a smaller area.

-If your department needs a logo, email <a href="mailto:oddt@phila.gov ">oddt@phila.gov</a>.

 <div class="border-list">
   <div class="row collapse">